Entity Tracking in Language Models: Task Design and Dataset

 \subsection{Dataset}

-We take inspiration from the evaluation setup of \citet{li-etal-2021-implicit} in designing our data.
-Our dataset consists of text descriptions of a particular state of the world followed by a sequence of changes.
+We take inspiration from \citet{winograd1971procedures} and \citet{li-etal-2021-implicit} in designing our data.
+Our datasets consist of text descriptions of a particular state of the world followed by a sequence of changes.
 The worlds contain boxes that can be filled with objects.
 The objects can be placed inside the box, taken out of the box, or moved from one box to another.
 We define a world $\mathcal{W}$ as $\mathcal{W} = (O, n, m, e)$ where $O$ is a set of objects, $n$ is the number of boxes, $m$ is the maximum number of objects one box can contain, and $e$ is the expected number of objects in each box in the initial world states.
-For our dataset, we used $n=7$, $m=3$, $e=2$, and used a set of nouns denoting items that can plausibly fit inside a box (e.g., \textit{book}, \textit{rock}, \textit{brain}; $|O|=100$), selected from a list of words with frequency greater than 27 in the British National Corpus (BNC; \citealt{leech2001word}).
+For our datasets, we used $n=7$, $m=3$, $e=2$, and used a set of nouns denoting items that can plausibly fit inside a box (e.g., \textit{book}, \textit{rock}, \textit{brain}; $|O|=100$), selected from a list of words with frequency greater than 27 in the British National Corpus (BNC; \citealt{leech2001word}).

 A dataset consists of multiple distinct \textit{scenarios}.
 A scenario consists of an initial state and a set of operations applied to this initial state.
 We fixed the number of operations (NumOps) in each scenario to 12.
 We randomly sampled 2200 scenarios, where the initial state and the 12 operations were both randomly sampled.
 The sampling process is designed such that only valid operations given the current world state can be sampled.
 The initial state and the operations were converted into naturalistic descriptions using predefined templates.